handletastic/hireup-backend-assessment/README.md

 1. Do the steps above on the 'To Run' title
 2. Install [live-server](https://www.npmjs.com/package/live-server) node package.
-3. Navigate to the directory 'hireup-backend-asses'
+3. Navigate to the directory 'hireup-backend-assessment'
 4. Run the command `live-server` from your terminal (this should automatically open the file 'index.html' on your browser)
 5. You can now view it from your browser as if the file was being requested from a server